Freddie Prinze: Personal life

 Prinze had been romantically linked to actresses Raquel Welch and Pam Grier, whom he met in 1973.
 Grier recalls their relationship in chapter nineteen of her memoir, My Life in Three Acts.
 After his break-up with Grier, Prinze dated actress Lonette McKee for a time during 1976.
 Prinze also dated Joanna Kerns a short time before he died.
 The two had worked together on the 1976 TV movie The Million Dollar Rip-Off.
+Author Frank Hardy has written that his sister Mary, a popular television comedian in Australia who would later commit suicide too, had an ongoing affair with Prinze, typically spending six weeks of each year with him in the years before his death.

 Prinze was very close friends with singer Tony Orlando; Orlando appeared on Chico and the Man, and Prinze appeared on Orlando's variety show.
 As he started to make more money, Prinze took martial arts lessons from Robert Wall, a student of Bruce Lee, who appeared in Enter the Dragon and The Way of the Dragon.
-Soon after, Wall became godfather to Prinze's newborn son.
+Soon after, Wall became godfather to Prinze's newborn son, who himself is also a martial artist (Gracie family Brazilian jiu-jitsu).